CtrlK

 Distinctiveness Conflict Risk

-'Design Doc' provides some specificity, but 'compliance and security validation' is broad enough to overlap with general security review skills, linting tools, or other compliance-checking skills.
-The scope is not clearly delineated.
+'Design Doc' provides some specificity, but 'compliance and security validation' is broad enough to overlap with general security review or compliance-checking skills.
+The lack of detail about what kind of design docs or what compliance frameworks makes it somewhat ambiguous.

 2 / 3